aarondavidpolley/JamfWATCH/README.md

 Jamf Pro WATCH Dog: Monitor and self heal Jamf Pro enrolment if framework is removed from a client computer

+Last tested with Jamf Pro 10.15.1 & macOS 10.15.0

+Note: any devices re-enrolled via this method will NOT have user approved MDM (UAMDM) status automatically.
+For best results use on macOS 10.12.6 endpoints or lower.

 ## //How To Install//

 Add the Install and Check script to your Jamf Pro Server and assign to polices as noted below